 Next, decide what kind as well as how many storage components will be used, based not only on the available space but on the needs of the person or people using the space.

 To plan your space

 - First, Open the plan in which you would like to design a custom closet or select File> New Plan from the menu to open a new, blank plan.

-- Select Build> Wall> Straight Interior Wall from the menu, the click and drag to draw the walls defining your closet space.
+- Select Build> Wall> Straight Interior Wall from the menu, then click and drag to draw the walls defining your closet space.

 - Don't worry about placing the walls in their exact locations as you draw - you can easily position them accurately in a moment.

 - Click the Select Objects button, then click on a wall to select it.
 Temporary dimensions will display, indicating the selected wall's distance from nearby walls that are parallel to it.

-If you do not see temporary dimensions when you select the wall, select View> Display Temporary Dimensions or click the toggle button to enable this feature.
+If you do not see temporary dimensions when you select the wall, select View> Temporary Dimensions or click the toggle button to enable this feature.